the-catman/asm/README.md

 ./conversion is just gcc converting C to x86-64 assembly with optimizations.

+./fibonacci is the fibonacci sequence in both C and x86-64 assembly.

 # Inefficiency disclaimer!

 This code is quite inefficient, since it was designed to be a mini-tour for newbies.